 This is where the poem’s brilliance shines through.
 Duffy’s speaker is thinking about her current state of being and how one thing stays the same, but nothing else does.
 Rather than saying “I am singing” or “will be” or “was,” she says “I singing.”
-This way she doesn’t have to think about the tense, as its always going to change.
+This way she doesn’t have to think about the tense, as it’s always going to change.
 There is another element of her present which is hard for her to get at: the words of the song.
 She knows that there is no real way for her to put them out into the world as they are so tied down to her emotions.

-In the last lines the speaker describes drawing closer to her lover only through using her emotions to imagine the journey she’d take to get to them.
-She would have to traverse the great distance, and the “dark hills.”
+In the last lines, the speaker describes drawing closer to her lover only through using her emotions to imagine the journey she’d take to get to them.
+She would have to traverse the great distance and the “dark hills.”
 There would be dangers involved.
 The poem concludes with the speaker making the statement, “this is what it is like or what it is like in words.”
 She knows that anything she has said about love does not even come close to representing how she actually feels, but the words are the only option she really has.

 Analysis of World Wide Night

 In the first stanza of this piece the speaker begins by stating that she is “Somewhere” on the “other side of this wide night.”
-This immediately creates an image of space, distance and separation.
+This immediately creates an image of space, distance, and separation.
 There is by default someone on the other side about whom she is thinking.
 There is a great deal of “distance between” the two, as the speaker states.
 Additionally, because they are on opposite sides of the world, the moon is always either coming or going.
 It is never the same for both of them at the same time.
 She describes this as her room “turning slowly away from the moon.”

-The spin of the earth is written in as an element that seems to contribute to their separation.
+The spin of the earth is written as an element that seems to contribute to their separation.
 If it stopped, and the room didn’t move away from the moon, then the two would eventually meet up again.

 In the second stanza of ‘World Wide Night’ the speaker has trouble deciding what exactly her emotions are.
-She is very sure about their situation in the first stanza but in the second she is split between feeling that it is a “pleasure” to be thinking on her lover, or, that it is “sad.”
+She is very sure about their situation in the first stanza but in the second she is split between feeling that it is a “pleasure” to be thinking about her lover, or, that it is “sad.”
 She questions these two states, turning from pleasure to sadness and then doubting that choice.

 The next lines are very clever.
 She recognizes the fact that nothing ever stays the same.
 Her emotions are flickering back and forth, as is her state of being.
 She could say “I am singing” or “will be” or “was.”
 In the moment she says it that tense might be correct, but not forever.
 This is why she chose the ungrammatical “I singing” in the second line.

-Fromm where she is, on the other side of the world, she is reaching out with this changing song.
+From where she is, on the other side of the world, she is reaching out with this changing song.
 Whether in the past, present or further, she is singing an “impossible song of desire.”

 As she stated in the second stanza, her song is “impossible.”
 There is no way to pin it down, aside from saying it is constant.
 So, she represents it with “La lala la.”
 Her listener, aka her lover, should recognize what she’s doing here.
 She says “See?” as if trying to make sure they are listening and understanding.

 When she tries to send out her words to the other side of the world, they are not enough.
 The only way she is able to feel closer to her lover is if she imagines a journey that would take her there.
-This consists of “dark hills,” a feature which lends danger to the image.
+This consists of “dark hills,” a feature that lends danger to the image.